Aleksandr Vasilevsky: After World War II

 Between 1946 and 1949, Vasilevsky remained Chief of Staff, then became Defense Minister from 1949 to 1953.
 Following Stalin's death in 1953, Vasilevsky fell from grace and was replaced by Nikolai Bulganin, although he remained deputy Defense minister.
 In 1956, he was appointed Deputy Defense Minister for Military Science, a secondary position with no real military power.
 Vasilevsky would occupy this position for only one year before being pensioned off by Nikita Khrushchev, thus becoming a victim of the bloodless purge that also saw the end of Zhukov.
 In 1959, he was appointed a General Inspector of the Ministry of Defense, an honorary position.
 In 1973, he published his memoirs, The Cause of My Whole Life.
-Aleksandr Vasilevsky died on December 5, 1977.
+Aleksandr Vasilevsky died on December 5, 1977, at the age of 82.
 His body was cremated and his ashes immured in the Kremlin Wall Necropolis.

 Family

-In 1923, Vasilevsky married Serafima Nikolaevna Voronova (1904-1980), before divorcing in 1934.
-The couple had a son named Yuri (1925-2013), who went on to become a lieutenant general in the Soviet Air Force.
+In 1923, Vasilevsky married Serafima Nikolaevna Voronova (1904–1980), before divorcing in 1934.
+The couple had a son named Yuri (1925–2013), who went on to become a lieutenant general in the Soviet Air Force.
 Yuri was married to Era Zhukova, daughter of Georgy Zhukov.

 Vasilevsky later re-married to Ekaterina Vasilievna Saburova, with whom he had a son named Igor (born 1935).
 Igor went on to become a well-known architect, and was recipient of the title of Honored Architect of the Russian Federation and the State Prize of Czechoslovakia.
 Igor is married to the daughter of Soviet statesman Ivan Tevosian.